 Exceptions for Nebraska Estate Tax Laws and Other States

 In addition to a taxpayer's federal obligations, six states impose an inheritance tax of their own.
-Kentucky and New Jersey tax estates at 16 percent, while Maryland's is only 10 percent.
-In between those ranges are Massachusetts, Rhode Island, Connecticut and Delaware.
+Kentucky, Maryland and New Jersey have estate tax rates that max out at 16 percent.
+Massachusetts, Rhode Island, Connecticut and Delaware also charge an estate tax.
 Survivors don’t receive their inheritance until the estate is settled, a process that includes paying estate taxes.
 Until a survivor receives her inheritance, she doesn’t owe and cannot pay any inheritance tax.
 Estates cannot deduct paid inheritance tax because inheritance taxes are incurred after the estate is settled.

 While the federal government provides a generous exemption amount, increasing the number of estates that fail to incur any estate taxes, 14 states and the District of Columbia levy their own death taxes.
 State-level estate taxes often have far lower exemptions, many around $1 million, which can include a much larger number of estates.
 State taxes can change more readily than federal taxes, and some tax experts anticipate more states might levy their own estate taxes in response to changes in how federal estate tax funds are distributed.